Makin History, Family Crest & Coats of Arms

 - John Holmes Makin (1943-2015), American economist and resident scholar at the American Enterprise Institute

-- Lynda Makin, American Democrat politician, Alternate Delegate to Democratic National Convention from Texas, 2000
+- Lynda Makin, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Texas, 2000

 - Ellis F. Makin, American politician, First Selectman of Norwalk, Connecticut, 1920-21